Healthy Homes Assessment Pinehaven

 What are the reasons why Healthy Homes Compliance so important?

-Around 1 in 3 households rent in New Zealand and Pinehaven, and research suggests that rental houses tend to be older, colder, have less effective heating, and generally tend to be lower quality than homes that are owned by the owner.
+A majority of households rent the property in New Zealand and Pinehaven, and research suggests that rental homes are most likely to be colder, older and have less efficient heating, and generally are of lower quality than the homes of owners.

-Moldy, damp and cold homes are associated with negative well-being outcomes, particularly for illnesses such as colds and asthma, as well as cardiovascular conditions.
-Additionally, those who report four or more major issues with their housing often have low life satisfaction and reduced mental health.
+Cold, damp and mouldy homes are linked to negative health outcomes, particularly for diseases like colds and asthma, as well as cardiovascular conditions.
+Furthermore, people who report four or more major home quality issues often suffer from low life satisfaction and reduced mental wellbeing.

-The Healthy Homes Standard is a list of the specific and minimum standards for Heating, Insulation Ventilation, Moisture Ingress and Drainage, and Draught stopping on Pinehaven rental properties.
+The Healthy Homes Standards are a set of specific and minimal requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, as well as Draught-stopping in Pinehaven rental properties.

-Begin now by calling about getting a Pinehaven Healthy Home assessment on your rental property today.
+Get started now and contact us about getting a Pinehaven Healthy Home assessment on your rental property today.

 healthy homes assessment compliance